martzyx/clerkshortcutpro/README.md

 - Make OB designs available to be copy/pasted easily
 - Make settings open in tooltip/popup instead of new tab (chrome)
 - Make quick translations
+- Trigger deletion of search designs appear on enter keypress

 ## License